 Kovitz recommends that certain clients invest in privately placed collective investment vehicles, which include, but are not limited to, Hedge Funds, Private Equity Funds, Private Credit Funds, Private Real Estate Funds, and other Limited Partnerships.
 The managers of these vehicles will have broad discretion in selecting the investments.
 There are few limitations on the types of securities or other financial instruments which may be traded and no requirement to diversify.
 The funds may trade on margin or otherwise leverage positions, thereby potentially increasing the risk to the vehicle.
 In addition, because the vehicles are not registered as investment companies, there may be an absence of regulation.
-There are numerous other risks in investing in these securities, including the risk of illiquidity.
+There are numerous other risks in investing in these securities, including the risk of loss of principal, lack of transparency, high expenses and illiquidity.
 The client will receive a private placement memorandum and/or other documents explaining such risks.